Rahmanunjan/Wormhole-Account-Abstraction-Relayer/README.md

 CONTRIBUTOR EXPECTATIONS

 KNOWN ISSUES
+1. When installing 'npm init' , the License needs to be 'UNLICENSED'.
+Current license is 'Apache 2.0'.
+2. I was unable to install 'npm install --save-dev @nomicfoundation/hardhat-toolbox.
+This resulted in my smart contract not passing the 'npx hardhat test'.

 LIKE THE PROJECT
 Thanks for participating in this project.
 I love a hot chocolate and you're welcome to send a little donation.
 It will surely help the dedicated coding on those rainy days!